-UFD-P11 limits enables urban development to the consistent with the land use pattern and sequencing that has been established through the Future Proof process.
-New urban development can occur in centres that do not have urban limits (areas not listed in UFD-P11(1)), as long as it is consistent with Tables 34 and 35.
-Parts Clauses (3) to (8), along with Table 35, provide clear guidance on where industrial development should occur in the Future Proof area.
+UFD-P11 enables urban development consistent with the land use pattern and sequencing that has been established through the Future Proof process.
+Clauses (3) to (8), along with Table 35, provide clear guidance on where industrial development should occur in the Future Proof area.
 This is very important to ensure integrated planning of industrial land use and infrastructure.
 Future industrial development should focus on the support and protection of identified industrial nodes.

-UFD-M47 recognises that although the Strategy has determined a settlement pattern for the Future Proof area, the detail of urban and village enablement areas limit lines and future commercial and industrial development locations down to property level need to be determined through district plan processes.
+UFD-M47 recognises that although the Strategy has determined a settlement pattern for the Future Proof area, the detail of urban and village enablement areas and future commercial and industrial development locations down to property level need to be determined through district plan processes.
 The method also recognises that district plan provisions, such as rules, need to ensure development is managed in accordance with UFD-P11.